cerebral-legacy/cerebral-website/app/markdown/doc_modules.md

 ### Methods

 #### module
 You create a module with a function.
-This function receives the instance of the model and also the controller in case you need to allow your services to trigger signals etc.
+This function receives the instance of the module and also the controller in case you need to allow your services to trigger signals etc.

 ```javascript
 export default (module, controller) => {